2001 Dartmouth College murders: Prosecution

-One of the prosecutors in this case was assistant Attorney General Kelly Ayotte.
-She later was appointed as the State Attorney General.
-Later still she was elected as a U.S. Senator.

 The two youths were indicted on a range of charges.
-The indictment said that they had made four previous tries over six months to gain entry to houses in the area in Vermont and New Hampshire, with the intent of robbing their victims, getting their ATM cards and passwords, and then killing them.
-In the first case, on July 19, 2000, they cut the telephone wires to a house in Vershire, Vermont, before Tulloch knocked on the door and tried to gain entry with a story about his car having broken down.
-He was refused entry, as they were in the other three instances before they attacked the Zantops.
+The indictment said that they had made four previous tries over six months, to gain entry to houses in the area in Vermont and New Hampshire, with the intent of robbing their victims, getting their ATM cards and passwords, and then killing them.
+In the first case, on July 19, 2000, they cut the telephone wires to a house in Vershire, Vermont.
+Tulloch knocked on the door and tried to gain entry with a story about his car having broken down but was refused entry.
+He was denied entry in the other three instances as well before they successfully gained entry at the Zantops.

 After the two young men were captured and jailed pending trial, the prosecution charged Parker as an adult because of the severity of the crime, making him liable to stand trial.
 He made a plea bargain with the state in which he would testify against Tulloch as a witness, plead guilty to second-degree murder, and receive a maximum sentence of twenty-five years to life with a possibility of parole after 16 years.
-The profits from any book deals or movie offers that he might agree to will go directly to the Zantops' children.
+The profits from any book deals or movie offers that he might agree to, will go directly to the Zantops' children.

 Tulloch's lawyer tried, without success, to have Tulloch certified as suffering from mental illness, in order to use the insanity defense.
 Tulloch pleaded guilty to first-degree murder.

+One of the prosecutors in this case was assistant Attorney General Kelly Ayotte.
+She later was appointed as New Hampshire Attorney General.
+Later she was elected to the U.S. Senate.
+In 2025, she became the governor for the state of New Hampshire.